ayhanap/wmdRules/loot.md

 	- Its not encouraged to take pugs into guild raids unless there is a high need.
 	- Loot is distributed with group loot.
 	- Loot priotization for ranks also apply in 20-Man raids.
-	- Socials and Alts can greed item and
+	- Socials and Alts can greed item and then ask in raid chat.
+If everyone greeds the item, specified item can be traded to social or alt.
+If there is more than one social or alt they roll for the item.
  #### Loot Prioritization
 - **Loot Prio by Ranks**
 	 - Core Raider = Raider > Social = Alt